kennycason/ninjaturdle_blog/posts/2017-03-26-prototype.markdown

 }
 ```

 At this point we have introduced many constants.
 Below are some of their sample values.
 We are not currently using all the tile properties yet.
 However, in the next post when we implement the Tiled Map, we will use these values.
+We will also introduce more constants for vertical motion.
 ```{.java .numberLines startFrom="1"}
 object Constants {
     const val BASE_WALK_ACCELERATION = 14f